shzlw/paramplate/README.md

 [![license: MIT](https://img.shields.io/badge/license-MIT-orange.svg)](https://opensource.org/licenses/MIT)
 [![npm version](https://img.shields.io/npm/v/paramplate.svg)](https://www.npmjs.com/package/paramplate)

 Paramplate is a node CLI tool for code generation.
-It takes in values from parameter files, parses the template files and produce output files with rendered strings.
+It takes in values from parameter files, parses the template files and produces output files with rendered strings.
 The benefit of the tool is that you can use a centralized parameter file to power multiple template files to reduce repetitive work and avoid manual errors.

 ## How it works
 Here is a basic setup.